eonil/cama/README.md

         }
     }

+Implement message processors.

-Convert `Shell` into pseudo actor as it requires to run in main thread to work properly.
+And convert some actors into MainActor as they require to run in main thread to work properly.

     @MainActor
     public final class Root {